 July 2011.
 Conrad was Chairperson of the Company until immediately prior to the IPO.
 Conrad has over 20 years commercial and advisory experience with a focus on investing in, acquiring and building high growth businesses in the consumer and technology sectors.
-Conrad was previously Director of Corporate Development with the digital division of Newscorp Australia (formerly News Digital Media), co-founder and Director of a London-based mobile technology company, a manager at Arthur Andersen and is currently a principal of ArdenPoint, an investment firm which he cofounded with Mark Coulter in 2011.
+Conrad was previously Director of Corporate Development with the digital division of Newscorp Australia (formerly News Digital Media), co-founder and Director of a London-based mobile technology company, a manager at Arthur Andersen and is currently a principal of ArdenPoint, an investment firm which he cofounded with Mark Coulter in 2011, the CEO of Temple & Webster Group Ltd.

-Other current directorships: None Former directorships (last 3 years): None Special responsibilities: None
+Other current directorships: None Former directorships (last 3 years): None